The value of patient retention

 The benefits of email newsletters include the following:

-- There is an opportunity for your patients to easily and immediately interact with
+- There is an opportunity for your clients and/or referring practitioners to easily and immediately interact with you and for you to promote dialogue with your clients and/or referring practitioners.

-- They provide a higher response rate because they are being sent to a more receptive
+- They provide a higher response rate because it is being sent to a more receptive audience.

-- They are more cost-efficient than a printed newsletter because of the significant savings in time, printing, and mailing
+- They are more cost efficient than a printed newsletter because of the significant savings in time, printing and mailing costs.

 A patient email newsletter demonstrates your concern for the people your practice serves and aims to strengthen that relationship.
 It is a convenient and impressive way to keep in touch on a regular basis, especially with patients you may not see often.